Compare molecular and crystal structures

 where the individual values represent the root-mean-square (RMS) of the deviations in the atomic positions in bohr (the units can be changed using the UNITS keyword).
 Note how the RMS is about 0.03 angstrom for the rattled structure, consistent with the rattling parameter used in ASE.

-Atoms Are Not in the Same Order
+Atoms are not in the Same Order

 The comparison problem becomes considerably trickier if the atomic sequences are not in the same order.
 Consider the structure: